awesome-selfhosted/awesome-selfhosted/README.md

 ## Contributing

  * You can help by sending Pull Requests to add more services.
 See [Using Pull Request](https://help.github.com/articles/using-pull-requests/)
- * Sections should be ordered alphabetically, lines inside sections should be orderer alphabetically.
+ * Sections should be ordered alphabetically, lines inside sections should be ordered alphabetically.
  * All projects should have their license and main programming language referenced.
  * Non-[free](https://en.wikipedia.org/wiki/Free_software) software must be marked `⊘ Closed source` next to the title.
  * The syntax for links is `[Name](http://homepage/) - Short description ([Demo](http://url.to/demo), [Source code](http://url.of/source/code)) \`License\` \`Language\``